-Classroom learning is going from the touch-and-feel of textbooks and notebooks to the touch screens of tablets and laptops.
-At this juncture, the content that used to go on the blackboards, even the class communication and announcements, everything has to undergo a makeover.
-So, here is a combination of communication, multimedia and collaborative tools that teachers can use to make the online learning experience more interactive and fun.
+The tactile nature of textbooks and notebooks is giving way to the touch displays of tablets and laptops in the classroom.
+At this point, the content that used to be on the blackboards, as well as class communication and announcements, must all be updated.
+As a result, here is a set of communication, multimedia, and collaboration tools that teachers can employ.

 1. Google Slides